Thank you for your enquiry into the differences between our Galaxy and Mercury car seats.

 1 - Increased Safety

-The Mercury car seat is tested to the latest, much more rigorous I-Size safety standards which includes additional side impact testing, whereas the old standard for the Galaxy car seat included just front and rear impact testing only.
+The Stratus car seat is tested to the latest, much more rigorous I-Size safety standards which includes additional side impact testing, whereas the old standard for the Galaxy car seat included just front and rear impact testing only.

-Also, the new I-Size European safety standard ( R129)requires babies to be seated rear-facing for longer as this has been proven to be safer in the event of a collision.
+Also, the new I-Size European safety standard (R129) requires babies to be seated rear-facing for longer as this has been proven to be safer in the event of a collision.

 2 - Longevity